 We were surprised by the final outcome, the ‘2.5D’ art scenes exceeded our expectation.
 Worth those sleepless nights in two weeks of production time!

 The biggest challenge of this game was NOT the insane 2.5D art, but the storytelling.
 We decided early on that we wanted to make a comedic storytelling experience, where the guest would have fun, and (hopefully) laugh out loud.

 Our story was adapted from several old Chinese fables.
 On the first week, we received feedbacks from the instructors that “Everything sounds fun and interesting, but they don’t make sense together.”
 Yes, we didn’t really think too much before we jumped right into creating assets, prototyping, and testing.
 It was a team with great talents and impeccable efficiency.
 Now, that we had all those beautiful 3D models and animation, smooth game mechanics, awesome music… how do we put them all together?

 We had one more week left.
 After we got the feedback, I sat down at my desk, trying to piece everything together.
 I had no idea how it’s gonna turn out.
-I listed out all the plots, characters, actions, and events we has decided on.
-After having a basic structure, I further develop all the narratives, sound effects, and the turning point/purpose of each event.
+I listed out all the plots, characters, actions, and events we had decided on.
+After drawing up a basic structure, I further developed all the narratives, sound effects, and the turning point/purpose of each event.

 I followed the developmental curve of the main character.
-We were creating a sneaky mouse, whom pretended to be-friend with the guest, where you’re a cat in the game, but in the end will betray the guest.
+We were creating a sneaky mouse, whom pretended to be-friend with the guest– a cat in the game, but in the end the mouse will betray the guest.
 Every scene and event was about building up a cute, lovely, and friendly mouse, except for the final turning scene where he suddenly turned into an evil look and kicked you off to the river.